axelf4/axelf4.github.io/_posts/2020-08-24-rust-style-futures-in-c.md

 </tr>
 </table></div>
-Note that the local `i` had to be spilled to the future struct in order to persist across yield points, and that unions are used to show what variables are active at each step, and squeeze out that last driblet of performance even in the face of uncompromising undefined behaviour threats from all directions.
+Note that the local `i` had to be spilled to the future struct to persist across yield points, and that unions are used to show what variables are active at each step, and squeeze out that last driblet of performance even in the face of uncompromising undefined behavior threats from all directions.

 ## Off to the races